steve-dave8/Express-Templates/README.md

 ## Description

 Templates for using Express with different databases.
+Covers basic CRUD functions, user creation with hashed passwords, and user login with a JSON Web Token returned.

+## Usage

-Usage: from your command line, after cloning this repo, change directory to the folder you're interested in, run `npm install`, add a `.env` file to the folder with relevant variables added (details below), and `npm start` or `npm run dev` to start the application.
+From your command line, after cloning this repo, change directory to the folder you're interested in, run `npm install`, add a `.env` file to the folder with relevant variables added (details below), and `npm start` or `npm run dev` to start the application.

-Note that no validation is included in these templates and a database would need to be setup beforehand.
+Note that minimal validation is included in these templates and a database would need to be setup beforehand.

 ### MySQL